- Loan for part-time students

 - A loan is an amount of money you get to help you pay for school.

-- You have to pay a loan back when you stop going to school.
+- You must start repaying a loan when you stop going to school.

 As a part-time student you must: